 Find Cheap Medicare Plans in Your Area

-In Michigan, 16 insurers offer Medicare Advantage HMO, HMO-POS or PPO plans with prescription coverage at an average cost of $62 per month.
-Rates range from $0 to $301; everyone in Michigan can get a no-cost Medicare Advantage plan with drug coverage.
+In Michigan, Medicare Advantage plans cost an average of $49 per month.
+Fifteen insurers offer Medicare Advantage plans with prescription drug coverage in the state.
+Average monthly rates range from $0 to $284, and everyone in Michigan has access to a no-cost Medicare Advantage plan with drug coverage.

 How we analyze Medicare plans: We review Medicare Advantage plans for cost, availability, coverage and service, and we focus on HMOs and PPOs with prescription benefits.
 While they're not discussed in detail here, Medical Savings Account (MSA) plans and Special Needs Plans (SNPs) are good for people in financial need and can help policyholders save on Medicare costs.